Abhinav072004/game-development/README.md

-# MY QUIZ APP
+# MY GAME
-Hi, this is my project in the field of frontend development . this is a basic app to check the basic GS knowledge.
+Hi, this is my project in the field of game development . this is a basic game including a ball ,platform, Respawn, and candy.